-This question about comes up frequently: can I contribute to a 401k and an IRA?
-Fortunately for your retirement nest egg, you can contribute to both types of retirement accounts.
+This question comes up frequently when it comes to retirement planning: can I contribute to a 401k and an IRA?
+The simple answer is yes, you can, although there are some caveats when it comes to deducting your IRA contributions if you participate in both types of plans.
+But fortunately for your retirement nest egg, you can contribute to both types of retirement accounts.
 In fact, both workplace and individual retirement accounts represent important building blocks in building your retirement savings.
 Supplementing your workplace retirement account is a great way to boost your retirement savings and put even more of your money to work in tax-advantaged accounts.

 While contributing to both a 401k and IRA is certainly allowed, there are a few considerations to keep in mind.
 The first is the contribution limits the IRS places on each type of account, which are outlined in the table below.

 |Traditional IRA||Frequently made with pre-tax dollars.
 Can contribute up to $6,000 in 2020 ($7,000 if you are age 50 or older).*|

 |Roth IRA||Made with already taxed dollars.
 Can contribute up to $6,000 in 2020 ($7,000 if you are age 50 or older).*|

 |Traditional 401k||Made with pre-tax dollars.
 Can contribute up to $19,500 in 2020.
 If you are over age 50, you may contribute up to an additional $6,500/year.|

 |Roth 401k||Made with already taxed dollars.
 Can contribute up to $19,500 in 2020.
 If you are over age 50, you may contribute up to an additional $6,500/year.|

 |Traditional IRA||Anyone can participate, but you must have earned income.
 Contributions can only be made until age 70 ½.|